We Asked 4 LLMs the Same Question 12,000 Times: Here’s What We Learned

 MODULE 5 - Cross-Model Agreement

 This module measures how similar the models are to each other.
 We compute pairwise Jaccard similarity between every model pair across runs, comparing the overlap in tools they recommend.
-This is done run-by-run to capture how closely their outputs align in practice, not just on average.
-Higher scores mean models consistently recommend the same tools.
-Lower scores indicate they rely on different sources or reasoning patterns, leading to divergent outputs.

 Email Marketing — Average Tools Overlap (out of 10)